Chasin' You

 "Chasin' You" is a song co-written and recorded by American country music singer Morgan Wallen.
 It was released in July 2019 as the fourth single from his 2018 studio album, If I Know Me.
 Wallen wrote the song, along with Jamie Moore and Craig Wiseman.

 Commercial performance

-"Chasin' You" became Wallen's third consecutive Number One hit on the Billboard Country Airplay chart dated May 23, 2020, reaching the top in its 42nd week.
-In December 2020, it was declared the number one song of the year, making it Wallen’s second consecutive song to achieve such a distinction.
+"Chasin' You" became Wallen's third consecutive number one hit on the Billboard Country Airplay chart dated May 23, 2020, reaching the top in its 42nd week.
+In December 2020, it was declared the number one song of the year, making it Wallen's second consecutive song to achieve such a distinction.
 It also reached a peak of number two on the Billboard Hot Country Songs chart and top 20 on the Billboard Hot 100.

-As of March 2020, the song has sold 57,000 copies in the United States, and it was certified Platinum by the RIAA on June 18, 2020.
+As of March 2020, the song has sold 57,000 copies in the United States, and it was certified six-times Platinum by the RIAA on November 21, 2023.